-The Algarve features some amazing architecture and the region has seen many styles come and go throughout the years.
+The Algarve features some amazing architecture, and the region has seen many styles come and go throughout the years.
 Buildings can be found which show influence from the Romans, the Moors, the Manueline style, the Renaissance, and the Baroque.
 Many historic castles and churches exist in the region and make for a great day of exploration.

 20. The Tempting Sweets

 Portugal knows how to indulge in delicious sweet treats, and the southern region of the country is no different.
 The popular Pastel de Nata is a delicious custard-filled pastry that can be found throughout Portugal.
-The Moors-influenced Doce Fino do Algarve are delicious treats which are made from almond paste and marzipan and are a favourite of the region.
+The Moors-influenced Doce Fino do Algarve are delicious treats made from almond paste and marzipan and are a favourite of the region.